 - 1. Carter, R. And Nunan, D. (Eds), The Cambridge guide to Teaching English to Speakers of Other Languages, CUP, 2001 - 2.
 Edward P. Bailey, Writing and Speaking At Work: A Practical Guide for Business Communication, Prentice Hall, 3rd Ed., 2004 - 3.
-Munter, M., Guide to Managerial Communication: Effective Business Writing and Speaking, Prentice Hall, 5th Ed., 1999 - R. Anand, Job Readiness For IT & ITES- A Placement and Career Companion, , McGraw Hill Education.2015 - 5.
+Munter, M., Guide to Managerial Communication: Effective Business Writing and Speaking, Prentice Hall, 5th Ed., 1999 - 4.
+R. Anand, Job Readiness For IT & ITES- A Placement and Career Companion, , McGraw Hill Education.2015 - 5.
 Malhotra, A., Campus Placements, McGraw Hill Education.
 2015

-Physics-II (Hons paper for Electrical Engineering)
+Physics (EE)-II (Hons paper for Electrical Engineering)

-CODE:PHYS2211 Credit: 4

-Contact:4L
+CODE:PHYS2211 Contact:4L

 - 1. To understand the concept of mechanics of Quantum Particles and hence their strange behavior imparting the knowledge of nano science and its applications in nano technology. - 2.
-To understand how thermodynamics gives rise to completely general relationships among various material properties regardless of microscopic structure. - 3.
-To understand the physics behind the superconducting properties of materials and their industrial and medical usefulness - 4.
-To understand the physics behind X-ray diffraction in crystalline structure of a material, and the different imperfection in it. - 5.
-To understand the basic difference between the atomic structure of an isolated atom and atoms in solids differ and accordingly assures the electrical and thermal properties of solids.
-To study the energy band formation in solids and the behavior of electron and hole in the bands.
+To understand how microscopic distribution of particles of a system gives rise to macroscopic behavior of a statistical system. - 3.
+To understand the physics behind the superconducting properties of materials and their industrial and medical usefulness - 4.To understand the physics behind X-ray diffraction in crystalline structure of a material, and the different imperfection in it. - 5.
+To understand the basic difference between the atomic structure of an isolated atom and atoms in solids differ and accordingly assures the electrical and thermal properties of solids. - 6.To study the energy band formation in solids and the behavior of electron and hole in the bands.